pupil-labs/pupil-docs/src/alpha-lab/blink_detection.md

 <font size=2>**Figure 3.** Realtime blink rate estimation.
 Shown is the blink rate estimated over the last 30 s (solid line) as well as the average blink rate for the entire recording (dashed line). </b></font>

-#### Part 2.2: Toggling recordings remotely through eye blinks
+#### Part 2.2: Toggling recordings remotely through blinks

-In the last section of the guide, you will learn how to control a Neon device through a rapid sequence of three eye blinks.
+In the last section of the guide, you will learn how to control a Neon device through a rapid sequence of three blinks.
 Upon detection of said sequence, the companion device will initiate a new recording or stop an ongoing one, as illustrated in the video below:

 <div class="pb-4" style="display:flex;justify-content:left;">
   <v-img